-Ardnamurchan today supports a year-round resident population of about 300, of whom about 150 live in Kilchoan, the rest in small, scattered villages, the smallest of which is Ockle, population 1.
-Kilchoan offers a wide range of services, including a shop which prides itself in selling just about everything, a pub and hotel, a primary school, two churches, a Community Centre which has a cafe, information centre and health centre, a Learning Centre, and fire and coastguard stations.
-For the children there’s a new play park (pictured), and the Community Centre has a full-size football pitch.
+Ardnamurchan today supports a year-round resident population of about 320, of whom about 150 live in Kilchoan, the rest in small, scattered villages, the smallest of which is Ockle, population 1.
+Kilchoan offers a wide range of services, including a shop which prides itself in selling just about everything, a pub and hotel, a primary school, a parish church, a Community Centre which has a cafe, information centre and hall, a very active Learning Centre, and fire and coastguard stations.
+For the children there’s a new play park, and the Community Centre has a full-size football pitch.

 This is a fraction of the population which the peninsula used to support.
 We know that, in the early 19th century, there were over 3,000 people living here, but the reorganisation of the farming land in what is called the Clearances, and the continuing poverty of the area, drove many people away to seek a better life, either in the industrial areas of Scotland or abroad.
 The population continued to fall until very recently, but there are now signs of a slow increase.